Makhaon/TThreadTimer/README.md

 # TThreadTimer
-Cross-platform timer working in additional thread
+Cross-platform timer working in additional thread.
 Work checked in Windows/Linux, Delphi/FPC.
 VCL/FMX/LCL independent timer, RTL using is enought.
 Timer works in additional thread and fires in additional thread.